IBM/kafka-streaming-click-analysis/README.md

 # Steps

-There are two modes of exercising this journey:
+There are two modes of exercising this Code Pattern:
 * [Run locally using the Spark shell](#run-locally).
 * [Run using a Jupyter notebook in the IBM Data Science Experience](#run-using-a-jupyter-notebook-in-the-ibm-data-science-experience).